 Assignments and Student Work

-Here are a number of descriptions of assignments I have given recently in my Literature 9 and Writing 10 courses.
+Here are a number of descriptions of assignments I gave in my Literature 9 and Writing 10 courses.
 My students become creators and sharers with tools like Explain Everything, Prezi, Thinglink, TouchCast, Wix, and more.
 Samples below, with additional highlights here.

 Myths Resources Webpage Project